PoryDrive/PoryDriveFNN/README.md

 It is much more efficient to make a dataset using [/multicapturecli](/multicapturecli) which is a multi-process model with file locking so that no concatenation aggregation is needed.
 You can run more instances than the gui version and specify how many rounds each should play before safely exiting.
 Do not manually terminate the processes or it could lead to dataset corruption.

+FNN networks under 1024 layer_units will train faster on the CPU than the GPU and vice-versa for networks of more than 1024 units per layer.
+Remove the `os.environ['CUDA_VISIBLE_DEVICES'] = '-1'` line from [pred.py](pred.py) if you intend to use larger networks.

 ## input

 #### Input training data _(4-byte float32 per parameter)_